In this article, you will learn...

 - How to use a pre-built design to build a beautiful app

 Note: This topic is featured in the "Build a Basic Work Instructions App" course in Tulip University.

 Every new Tulip account includes a folder called "UI Templates", which contains an app called "Work Instructions UI Template".

-This is not an example of a real manufacturing app.
+This is not an example of a real frontline operations app.
 Instead, it provides three step templates that you can quickly duplicate and add your own content.

 This allows you to spend all your energy on migrating content to Tulip, rather than designing a work instructions app from scratch.

 Here's how to use this template to build your first work instructions app.

 Before building an app, you may want to use this guide to planning your first frontline operations app.

 An Overview of the Work Instructions UI Template

 - A normal step that corresponds to a step in your work instructions